ethaaalpha/ft_transcendance/readme.md

 </div>

 ## 📍 Overview
 This repository is about the final project of the 42 Commun core.
-It's a web pong game realised with threejs, django and native js.
+It's a web pong game realised with threejs, django, bootstarp toolkit and native js.
 All of the scores are also stored in a local blockchain.
 ---

 ## 🚀 Getting Started